robruzzo/gymRetro/README.md

 is most interesting to attempt to integrate is PunchOut (c) or Mike Tysons Punchout (c).
 An attempt will be made through observation of the variables while playing the game on a special platform to get information necessary to build an interface as prescribed in the gym-retro documentation.

+Variables will be documented along the way, as well as integration material for the environment.